 Surf and Pier Fishing

-Surf and pier fishing begins in March and peak in May and again in November.
+Surf and pier fishing on the Outer Banks begins in March and peak in May and again in November.

-For those that enjoy fishing in the surf, there are innumerable options along more than 100 miles of coastline.
+For those that enjoy Outer Banks fishing in the surf, there are innumerable options along more than 100 miles of coastline.
 Pier fishermen can enjoy several Outer Banks piers located from Kill Devil Hills to Hatteras.
 For surf fishing, be sure to obtain the proper permits from the NC Fish and Wildlife Service.
 You can purchase your license here and find out more information here.

 Offshore Charter Fishing

 The Outer Banks is often called “The Billfish Capital of the World”.
 Anglers from all across the globe come to the Outer Banks to set out in search of blue marlin, white marlin and sailfish.
 Many of those anglers heading to Oregon Inlet.
 Hundreds of magnificent billfish are caught and released each year starting in June and July with the peak season around August and September.
 Fish like tuna and dolphin (mahi) are other popular offshore catches caught throughout the summer and into the fall.
 Plus, freshly caught tuna and dolphin make for some seriously killer fish tacos.
 YUM!

 Outer Banks fishing is at its best on the sound!
 The sound is a mix of freshwater and saltwater, making it a prime location for casting out your line.
 Local sounds including the Roanoke, Croatan, and Pamlico are where you can cast out a line.
 Speckled trout, red drum, flounder, spot, croaker, and striped bass are some of the many fish you may find yourself reeling in.
-Take a small boat out or charter a vessel with an experienced crew or even cast out a line on the “little bridge” or the Melvin R Daniels Bridge.
+Take a small boat out or charter a vessel with an experienced crew.
+You can even cast out a line on the “little bridge”; also known as the Melvin R Daniels Bridge.
 Looking for a bit of solitude?
-Even fly fishing is popular in the area.
+Even fly fishing is popular in the area!

 What Fish Are in Season from Now Until Labor Day on the Outer Banks?